 Background

 Since mid-2025, seven states-California, Colorado, Maine, Maryland, Minnesota, Oregon, and Washington-have enacted packaging EPR laws that require producers to register with Producer Responsibility Organizations (PROs), report packaging data, and pay material-based fees.
 Implementation timelines differ by state, with critical deadlines approaching in 2026.
-Organizations such as the Circular Action Alliance (CAA) serve as PROs in multiple jurisdictions to oversee compliance1Extended Producer Responsibility for Packaging in the US in 2026.
+Organizations such as the Circular Action Alliance (CAA) serve as PROs in multiple jurisdictions to oversee compliance[1].

 Details

-In California, OEMs await final regulations for SB 54 after the initial draft was withdrawn in January 2026, prompting a supplemental public comment period1Extended Producer Responsibility for Packaging in the US in 2026.
-CAA is expected to submit California's EPR program plan by mid-2026, with participation mandated by January 1, 20271Extended Producer Responsibility for Packaging in the US in 2026.
+In California, OEMs await final regulations for SB 54 after the initial draft was withdrawn in January 2026, prompting a supplemental public comment period[1].
+CAA is expected to submit California's EPR program plan by mid-2026, with participation mandated by January 1, 2027[1].

-Oregon, Colorado, Maryland, Minnesota, and Washington require producers to submit 2025 supply data by May 31, 20262U.S.
-Packaging EPR: Prepare for May 31 Reporting Deadline - Reverse Logistics Group.
-In Maryland and Washington, registration with a PRO-typically CAA-is required by July 1, 20261Extended Producer Responsibility for Packaging in the US in 2026.
+Oregon, Colorado, Maryland, Minnesota, and Washington require producers to submit 2025 supply data by May 31, 2026[2].
+In Maryland and Washington, registration with a PRO-typically CAA-is required by July 1, 2026[1].

 These mandates are driving OEMs to evaluate suppliers' capacity to deliver packaging with higher post-consumer recycled content.
-Oregon's eco-modulated fee structure, for example, imposes higher charges for low-recycled-content materials, ranging from $0 per pound for corrugated cardboard to over $1.30 per pound for select plastic containers4EPR Packaging Laws Moving from Concept to Compliance.
+Oregon's eco-modulated fee structure, for example, imposes higher charges for low-recycled-content materials, ranging from $0 per pound for corrugated cardboard to over $1.30 per pound for select plastic containers[4].

 Outlook